coconutlabs/julius/mkss/00readme.txt

 SEE ALSO
        julius(1)

-VERSION
-       This version is provided as part of Julius-3.5.1.

 COPYRIGHT
        Copyright (c) 2002-2006 Kawahara Lab., Kyoto University Copyright (c) 2002-2005 Shikano Lab., Nara  Institute  of  Science  and